downloaded 4,140 times

 After removal the device is disconnected immediately (when you would do this in Finder, some of these files would reappear).

-The program operates only on FAT16 of FAT32 formatted disks; in the case of Mac OS Extended formatted disks the removal of these files is usually unwanted.
+The program does not operate on Mac OS Extended formatted disks, because there the removal of these files is unwanted.
 That's why CleanEject won't show these disks.

 Using the program is simple: start the program en select the disk(s) (the program selects them all by default) you want to clean and disconnect; click the OK button and the tasks are executed.